gld2122/bgslide/README.md

 * macOS
 * Go (https://golang.org/)

-## Background Directory Included
+## Wallpapers Included

-All photos are from Pexels and
+All wallpapers are from Pexels.com.